azusenaarroyo/project-one/README.md

   * created a Pandas dataframe of Crime Data to use for our model using Pandas.io.sql.read_sql method
   * Data cleaning involved dropping columns,'ID','GOHighestOffDesc','Location', 'ClearanceDate', 'Clearance', etc...(more to add here)
   * Converting columns to integers or floats, zipcode, Longitude, Latitude
-  * removing rows with bad data - for example, one crime, according to its coordinates, took place in the Atlantic Ocean, or columns with NULL values in key columns
+  * Removing rows with bad data - for example, one crime, according to its coordinates, took place in the Atlantic Ocean, or columns with NULL values in   key columns
-  * binning longitude and latitude values so they could be used to find areas of more crime
+  * Binning longitude and latitude values so they could be used to find areas of more crime
-  * separating date into days, months, and years and putting time into the hour the crime occurred.
+  * Separating date into days, months, and years and putting time into the hour the crime occurred.
-  * creating a new column, Day of the Week
+  * Creating a new column, Day of the Week
-* Someone should look into machine learning model - Daren Garcia
-* Relevant data and feature engineering - Azusena Arroyo, Charla Garcia

-## Data Exploration Phase
 During the data exploration phase we looked into:
 * count of crime types and identified theft as being the crime with the highest occurence followed by burglary
 * count of location type where crimes occured and identified home/residence as the location of most crimes followed by parking lots/garages